 Let’s study the uses of each tense separately.

 As we said, the Preterite is the tense for main actions.
 It answers the question: “What happened?”.
 That’s the basic idea.

 Also, there are some specific cases where we always choose the Preterite over the Imperfect.
 For example:

-– Past actions which happened once or a stated number of times (no matter how long they took):
+- actions that happened a stated number of times

 El año pasado estuve enfermo dos veces.

 Last year I was sick twice. (number of times is stated, so we can confidently choose the Preterite)

 I lived in Peru for ten years. (duration is stated, so we can confidently choose the Preterite)

 Ayer, Laura se levantó a las siete de la mañana.
 Luego se duchó, desayunó, se vistió y fue a hacer la compra.

 Yesterday, Laura got up at seven in the morning.
 Then she took a shower, ate breakfast, got dressed, and went shopping. (a chain of events one after another, so we can confidently choose the Preterite)